 Also, it’s rare for punitive damages to be awarded in small claims cases because these cases don’t meet the criteria needed for a punitive damage award.
 Of course, there are some exceptions to this, such as when employers fail to pay wages.
 Then, the amount of punitive damages serves as both an example to other employers and a lesson to the employer who didn’t pay their workers.

 Are punitive damages and pain and suffering the same thing?

 No, punitive damages and pain and suffering aren’t the same thing.
-Pain and suffering are a kind of compensatory damages.
+Pain and suffering are a kind of compensatory damage.
 Unlike compensatory damages, punitive damages serve to punish the defendant for egregious behavior and deter others from doing the same.

 Can you get punitive and compensatory damages?